juanezamudio/static-site-generator/README.md

-# Python Static Site Generator (Node-Based HTML Builder)
+# Static Site Generator

-A robust, extensible Python static site generator that converts Markdown into HTML using a custom node-based parsing system.
-This project is designed for clarity, testability, and easy extension, making it ideal for learning, hacking, or as a foundation for your own static site generator.
+A powerful Python-based static site generator that converts Markdown files into a fully functional website.
+This project features a custom Markdown parser, template system, and supports GitHub Pages deployment out of the box.

 ---